Problem

 3. Content Aggregation

-For external content that must be searchable alongside your core documentation, consider a build step that fetches data from other sources and converts it into Markdown.
-This allows docmd to index all your information in a single, unified Search Index.
+For external content that must be searchable alongside core documentation, consider a build step that fetches data from other sources and converts it into Markdown.
+This allows docmd to index all information in a single, unified Search Index.

 Trade-offs